Ithaca DUI Lawyer

 Can I Represent Myself in an Ithaca DUI Case?

 It is possible, but you will be held to the same standards as a practicing lawyer.
 It is up to you to know all the rules of evidence, filing deadlines, courtroom procedures, and laws that pertain to your case.
 You put yourself at a disadvantage by representing yourself and foregoing the expertise of an experienced DUI attorney.
-To ensure that your rights and future are protected, you should hire an experienced Ithaca DUI Lawyer.
+To ensure that your rights and future are protected, you should hire an experienced Ithaca DWI defense lawyer.

 - Hundreds of Clients Helped with Unmatched Professionalism